ublue-os/packages/README.md

 ### Existing package

-Make sure your contribution passes linting and the guidelines required by [the New Package section](#new-package), and bump the package according to if the package has sources on this repo, bump the `Version:` field, if it has external sources, bump the spec `Release:` field (you can/should do it via `rpmdev-bumpspec` ideally).
+Make sure your contribution passes linting and the guidelines required by [the New Package section](#new-package).
+Bump the package accordingly:
+- If the package has sources on this repo, bump the `Version:` field;
+- If it has external sources, bump the spec `Release:` field (you can/should do it via `rpmdev-bumpspec` ideally).

 ### For maintainers/approvers